bldjad1488/Weather-API-App/README.md

 - JSON parsing

 ## Todo
-- Add hourly weather forecast
+- Add hourly weather forecast (I add it in other repository)
-- Add widget written using WidgetKit
+- Add widget written using WidgetKit (It's too)
-- Refactoring code